Idaho Court Records

 As stated in ID Code § 19-2101, jury trials begin immediately after selecting and swearing in jurors.
 Below are the stages of a criminal trial in Idaho.

-1. The court clerk reads the defendant's indictment and plea statement -- however, this may not be necessary for non-felonious crimes.
+- The court clerk reads the defendant's indictment and plea statement; however, this may not be necessary for non-felonious crimes.

-6. The judge's charge to the jury.
-This may be written or oral, depending on the preferences of both parties.
+- The judge's charge to the jury may be written or oral, depending on both parties' preferences.

 How Long Does it Take For a Case to Go to Trial in Idaho?